 Did your Broker or Financial Advisor Reccomend that you Invest in Northstar Healthcare Income REIT?

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 If a broker recommended unsuitable investments with Northstar, or failed to disclose the risks associated with investing REITs, their brokerage firm may be liable for investment or other losses suffered.

 The Sonn Law Group is currently investigating allegations that brokers recommended investments with Northstar Healthcare Income, Inc. We represent investors in claims against negligent brokers and brokerage firms.
 If you or your loved one experienced investment losses, we are here to help.
-For a free consultation, please call us now 844-689-5754 at complete our contact form.
+For a free consultation, please call us now at 844-689-5754 or complete our contact form.